wcota/tictoc-fortran/README.md

 call ctimer%toc()
 ```

-To see how much time was spend doing something:
+To see how much time was spent doing something:
 ```
 write(*,*) ctimer%t_tot
 ```